mefiblogger/WTFShouldWeWatch/README.md

 Guess what: this is a movie recommendation app.
 If you can't choose a fucking movie to watch, this will help.

+Check it online here, it's running on Heroku: http://wtfsww.mefi.be/

 ## How can I install this shit?

 Run this fucking command: